Comfort, Performance, and Productivity

 Cheap, low-end computers are no bargain.
 They start up very slowly sometimes taking ten minutes or more to settle and become ready to use, programs are slow to load, and web pages take longer to render.
 It's an aggravating experience that takes it's toll over the long run.
 Slow computers suck and needlessly hamper getting work done.
 More money is wasted in lost productivity than by spending a few extra hundred on a decent workstation.

 And you don't need a $3,000 custom gaming rig, either.
-A good workstation that is fast and responsive with a decent keyboard, mouse, and dual high-resolution monitors costs less than $1,000.
+A good workstation that is fast and responsive with a decent keyboard, mouse, and dual high-resolution monitors costs $1,000 or so.
 This will buy a well-spec'd computer that will serve with gusto for six-plus years, easily.

 Dual monitors are an incredible productivity boost, especially for people who have multiple programs or web pages open and often switch between them.
 Imagine doubling the size of your desk.
 How many more things could you see simultaneously without shuffling papers around?
-When people see dual monitors in action for the first time, moving a window between monitors, it's like watching a child see the ocean for the first time -- it's magical.
+When people see dual monitors in action for the first time, moving a window and watching it float from one monitor to the other, it's like watching a child see the ocean for the first time -- it's magical.
 People that are used to dual monitors will never go back to single living again.
 You just have to experience it.

 A Good Posture